Action learning: Use in organizations

 It is applied by using the Action Learning question method to support organizational development.
 Action Learning is practiced by a wide community of businesses, governments, non-profits, and educational institutions.
 Organizations may also use Action Learning in the virtual environment.
 This is a cost-effective solution that enables the widespread use of Action Learning at all levels of an organization.
 Action e-Learning provides a viable alternative for organizations interested in adapting the action learning process for online delivery with groups where the members are not co-located.

 Robert Kramer pioneered the use of Action Learning for officials in the United States government, and at the European Commission in Brussels and Luxembourg.
 He also introduced Action Learning to scientists at the European Environment Agency in Copenhagen, to officials of the Estonian government at the State Chancellery in Tallinn, Estonia, and to students of communication and media studies at Corvinus University of Budapest.

 Models of Action Learning

 The influence of Revans's Action Learning Formula can be seen today in many leadership and organization development initiatives in corporate training and executive education institutes.
-Since the 1940s, several developments to Revan's original training model have been created.
+Since the 1940s, several developments to Revans' original training model have been created.
 As with other pedagogical approaches, practitioners have built on Revans' original work and adapted tenets to accommodate their specific needs.